nrdxp/nrd.sh/content/blog/everything-is-a-trust-decision.md

 compiler and left it as a moral.
 Here is the edge, drawn: two grants beneath it, three named pieces of trust above it, and no fourth.
-Verification ends at the floor; everything past it is named, counted, and priced, and nothing above the floor need be anonymous.
-That question is done.
+Verification ends at the floor; everything past it is named, counted, and its cost known, and nothing above the floor need be anonymous.

 ## Three Instances